prividentity/PrivateIdentity-Oldd/JavaScript-API.md

 You can download this library and upload to your domain.
 The library is available through [this link](http://private.id/MFA-Microapp.zip).
 Once we unzip this file, we can find a folder called `predict-enroll-library`.
 This tool consists of one folder, and two files.
 The `models` folder has all the necessary machine learning models.
 You can also find `module.js` file, which is responsible for exporting the API methods to the browser.
 Finally, the `index.html` file has an example of using the models and the `module.js` file.

+## Downloading the Private Identity Library

+You can also download the Private Identity library here and upload it to your domain.
+The library is available through [this link](http://private.id/MFA-Microapp.zip).
+Unzip the file and find a folder called `predict-enroll-library`.
+This tool consists of one folder, and two files.
+The `models` folder has all the necessary machine learning models.
+You can also find `module.js` file, which is responsible for exporting the API methods to the browser.
+Finally, the `index.html` file has an example of using the models and the `module.js` file.

 ## Live Demo

 Launch the below-mentioned URL in your browser and replace XXXX with apiKey value provided by Private identity.